Old-growth forest: Canopy openings

 Forest canopy gaps are essential in creating and maintaining mixed-age stands.
 Also, some herbaceous plants only become established in canopy openings, but persist beneath an understory.
 Openings are a result of tree death due to small impact disturbances such as wind, low-intensity fires, and tree diseases.

 Old-growth forests are unique, usually having multiple horizontal layers of vegetation representing a variety of tree species, age classes, and sizes, as well as "pit and mound" soil shape with well-established fungal nets.

-Because old-growth forest is structurally diverse, it provides higher-diversity habitat than forests in other stages.
+As old-growth forest is structurally diverse, it provides higher-diversity habitat than forests in other stages.
 Thus, sometimes higher biological diversity can be sustained in old-growth forests, or at least a biodiversity that is different from other forest stages.

 Topography

 The characteristic topography of much old-growth forest consists of pits and mounds.
 Mounds are caused by decaying fallen trees, and pits (tree throws) by the roots pulled out of the ground when trees fall due to natural causes, including being pushed over by animals.
 Pits expose humus-poor, mineral-rich soil and often collect moisture and fallen leaves, forming a thick organic layer that is able to nurture certain types of organisms.
 Mounds provide a place free of leaf inundation and saturation, where other types of organisms thrive.